CiaranMoran27/Testing/Project/README.md

 <br/>

-*Boxplot Analysis* <br/>
+__Boxplot Analysis:__ <br/>
-In addition to the analyis already performed it was considered necessary to visualise the data distriubtion with the same y-axis scaling for each iris feature across all species.
+In addition to the analyis already performed considered necessary to visualise the data distriubtion with the same y-axis scaling for each iris feature across all species.
 The boxplot came to mind as a suitable plotting method as it displays the data distribution in a standardized way and yields information on the symmetry and outliers in the dataset (see figure X).

 <br/>